mangopop/notes-blog/_posts/2024-02-21-bluetooth.md

 tags: bluetooth troubleshooting
 ---

-If you're experiencing patchy Bluetooth audio quality with your headphones, running this command in PowerShell as an administrator will instantly restore the audio quality.
+If you're experiencing patchy Bluetooth audio quality with your headphones, running this command in PowerShell as an administrator will instantly restore the audio quality

 {% highlight powershell %}
 Get-Service -DisplayName *Bluetooth* | Restart-Service -Force